bbauska/LFS170x/readme.md

 Technology advancements in computers brought on changes, floppy disks became hard drives that stored MB that turned into GB that turned into TB.
 Internet speeds switched from kilobits to tens of megabits per second, to gigabits per second and RAM grew from hundreds of kilobytes to gigabytes and the dot-com bubble began.

-Companies appeared attempting to cash in on this new technology, most notable was a company called [Netscape](https://isp.netscape.com/) which developed the first commercial Web browser.
+Companies appeared attempting to cash in on this new technology, most notable was a company called
+<a href="https://isp.netscape.com/">Netscape</a> which developed the first commercial Web browser.
 <br/>

 <div align="right">